 That’s why the most successful companies are analyzing UBA to optimize their platforms across the board.

 First, let’s talk about how analyzing user behavior data can help you optimize your attraction marketing campaigns.

 Let’s say you’re running Google Ads but aren’t signing a lot of new clients.
-You can use user activity tracking to identify if you have a high bounce rate from Google Ads.
+You can use website analytics to identify if you have a high bounce rate from Google Ads.

 Bounce rate is a user engagement metric that tells you what percentage of people are coming to your website and leaving without visiting a second page.